Empirical priors for prediction in sparse high-dimensional linear regression: Discussion

 \section{Discussion}

 In this paper, we apply a recently proposed empirical Bayes method to the context of prediction in sparse high-dimensional linear regression settings.
 The key idea is to let the data inform the prior center so that the tail of the prior distribution have little influence on the posterior concentration properties.
-This allows for faster computation---since conjugate Gaussian priors can be used for the non-zero regression coefficients---without sacrificing on posterior concentration rates.
-In the context of prediction, being able to formulate the Bayesian model using conjugate priors means that the predictive distribution can be written (almost) in closed-form; it allows for some analytical integration, yielding a relatively easy to compute posterior predictive distribution for the purpose of constructing prediction intervals, etc. We also extended the theoretical results presented in \citet{martin.mess.walker.eb} to obtain posterior concentration rates relevant to the prediction problem and establishing a Bernstein--von Mises theorem the sheds light on the empirical Bayes posterior's potential for valid uncertainty quantification in prediction.
+This allows for faster computation---since conjugate Gaussian priors can be used, leading to closed-form marginalization and dimension reduction---without sacrificing on posterior concentration rates.
+In the context of prediction, being able to formulate the Bayesian model using conjugate priors means that the predictive distribution can be written (almost) in closed-form; it allows for some analytical integration, yielding a relatively easy to compute posterior predictive distribution for the purpose of constructing prediction intervals, etc. We also extended the theoretical results presented in \citet{martin.mess.walker.eb} to obtain posterior concentration rates relevant to the prediction problem, for both in- and out-of-sample cases, and established a Bernstein--von Mises theorem the sheds light on the empirical Bayes posterior's potential for valid uncertainty quantification in prediction.
 All these desirable features are confirmed by the results in real- and simulated-data examples.

+While the computations here using the basic MCMC on the $S$-space are relatively fast, it is worth asking if speed can be further improved if some margin of approximation is allowed.
+One option is to use a {\em variational approximation} \citep[e.g.,][]{blei.etal.vb.2017} to $\Pi^n$.
+Such an approach, using a point mass--Gaussian mixture mean-field approximation, was presented recently in \citet{ray.szabo.vb} but for the case where the posterior being approximated is based on independent (and data-free) Laplace priors for $\beta_S$, given $S$, as described in \citet{castillo.schmidt.vaart.reg}.
+Given that the empirical prior formulation considered here is itself based on point mass--Gaussian type mixtures, the corresponding posterior is in some sense ``closer'' to this mean-field approximation.
+So, in addition to the substantial decrease in computation time, some improved performance is to be expected.
+Work on this is underway \citep{vebreg} and the theoretical and empirical results obtained so far confirm these expectations.

 An interesting question is if this empirical Bayes methodology can be extended to handle sparse, high-dimensional generalized linear models, such as logistic regression.
 In the Gaussian setting considered here, the notion of prior centering is quite natural and relatively simple to arrange, but the idea itself is not specific to Gaussian models.
 Work is underway to carry out this non-trivial extension, and we expect that similarly good theoretical and numerical results, like those obtained here for prediction, can be established in that more general context too.